 - NOT the green ones that arrive annually.

-When: Typically beginning in mid-May and ending in late June.
+Typically beginning in May and ending in late June.
 These cicadas will begin to emerge approximately when the soil 8″ beneath the ground reaches 64 degrees Fahrenheit.
 A nice, warm rain will often trigger an emergence.
-Back in 2004, people began reporting emergences around May, 13th.
+Back in 2004, people began reporting emergences around May, 13th, but if the weather is warmer, it might start in late April.

 Other tips: these cicadas will emerge after the trees have grown leaves, and, by my own observation, around the same time Iris flowers bloom: